November 12, 1942

 the troops immediately start overland toward Natunga; the 2d Battalion, flown

-IJN: G4M1 Betty bombers from 703 Kōkūtai, seven from the 705 Kōkūtai and 707 Kōkūtai took off on a torpedo
+IJN: G4M1 Betty bombers from 703 Kōkūtai, seven from 705 Kōkūtai and 707 Kōkūtai each armed with a torpedo

 USN: At the start of the Naval Battle of Guadalcanal (November 12-15, 1942) began when Japanese aircraft